Admins

 Anyone who’s been working with the Salesforce platform will be aware of at least a handful of ways to share a Salesforce record – certainly anyone who has studied for the Certified Administrator exam!

-There are 25+ ways to share record access in Salesforce, which may lead you to wonder why there is such a mind-boggling number of methods to choose from… Salesforce can cater for any record sharing use case, no matter how granular sharing frameworks need to be.
-Admins have great control over how to design their org privacy.
+There are quite a few ways to share record access in Salesforce, which may lead you to wonder why there are so many mechanisms you could use.
+Truth be told, Salesforce can cater for even the most complex sharing use case, no matter how granular sharing frameworks need to be.
+Salesforce professionals have great control over how to design their org privacy, and a lot of options to choose from.

 How Can You Share a Record in Salesforce?

 First, what do we mean when we say “share a record”?
-“Share” could have three different interpretations, depending on who you ask.
+“Share” could have a few different interpretations, depending on who you ask.
 It could mean:

 1. Granting access to records for Salesforce standard/custom objects (which a Salesforce Admin controls).